Ultrasonic Flow Meter

 • Simplify SIS compliance with available dual and quad Vortex

-If this flow meter does not meet your application requirements pls select the following: Coriolis or mass, Vortex, Turbine or electromagnetic.
+If this flow meter does not meet your application requirements pls select the following: Coriolis or mass, Vortex, Turbine or Electromagnetic.

 In conclusion, the instruments can be used in a variety of applications.
 Industries ranging from oil & gas and municipal/wastewater to building automation and factory automation to solar and Semicon.